China launches high-tech aircraft carrier in naval milestone

 China’s first carrier was a repurposed Soviet ship, and its second was built in China but based upon a Soviet design.
 Both were built to employ a so-called “ski-jump” launch method for aircraft, with a ramp at the end of the short runway to help planes take off.

-The Type 003 employs a catapult launch, thought to be an electromagnetic-type system like one originally developed by the U.S. Navy.
+The Type 003 employs a catapult launch, which experts had said appears to be an electromagnetic-type system like one originally developed by the U.S. Navy.
+China's official Xinhua News Agency confirmed the Fujian employed the electromagnetic system in a report on Friday's launch.

 Such a system puts less stress on the aircraft than older steam-type catapult launch systems, and the use of a catapult means that the ship will be able to launch a broader variety of aircraft, which is necessary for China to be able to project naval power at a greater range, Rahmat said.